herculeshayer/CineMax/README.md

 # CineMax :astronaut:

-Capstone project for INFO 2413
+Capstone project created for INFO 2413 (System Development Project).

+Group project consisting of 5 students.
+Prior to build, project was designed using the Systems Development Life Cycle

 An application that allows users to create an account and purchase movie tickets and concessions.